 | ListItemBlock;

-const createListBlock = (
+objects as its children.const createListBlock = (

 blocktype: "bulleted_list" | "numbered_list",